MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 >- "minecraft:third_person_front"
 >- "minecraft:free"

-The first three names correspond to the standard gameplay perspective options which you can cycle through by pressing F5 on the keyboard, with the controller directional pad, or by selecting the perspective you want in the Settings menu.
+The first three names correspond to the standard gameplay perspective options which you can cycle through by pressing F5 on the keyboard, pressing "up" on the controller directional pad, or by selecting the perspective you want in the Settings menu.

 The last name is for the new free camera, which just floats in space and does nothing.